 The best time to see the northern lights in Swedish Lapland is between September and March – although we have seen them as early as late-August.
 Even though the light phenomenon occurs around the clock, it is only visible from Earth when the skies are dark and the ideal time of the day is between 9 pm and 2 am.

-The sky has to be clear to witness the northern lights, even though strong auroras may be visible through thin clouds.
+The sky has to be clear to witness the northern lights, even though intense auroras may be visible through thin clouds.
 Perhaps you have heard that odds to see them are better when it is cold?
 To back this theory is the fact that in clear whether it is usually colder since clouds to some extent have an insulating effect.

 For those dreaming of a dramatic white, snowy background, with the northern lights dancing overhead, December and January might be the best time as the long nights add to the splendour of this experience.